Mould can grow naturally in humid, cold or poorly ventilated spaces, but there are simple things you can do to help prevent it.

 Tips to reduce moisture forming

 Cold walls make it easier for moisture to collect.
+You can help prevent this by:

 Keep each room heated to above 16°C, as cold rooms attract moisture and allow mould to grow.

-Keep a constant temperature
+• Keeping a constant temperature

 Avoid extreme changes in temperature.
 For example, turning heat up to maximum and then turning heat off completely.